enioka-Haute-Couture/enioka_scan/docs/api/camera.md

 # The camera scanner

-**enioka Scan** can still be used to manage barcodes scanned using the Android camera.
-For that, it exposes the `CameraBarcodeScanView` and a series of helper classes to handle compatibility with both Camera 1 and Camera 2 hardware APIs.
+**enioka Scan** can still be used to manage barcodes scanned using the Android camera, through `com.enioka.scanner.sdk.camera`, (check
+[library dependencies and compatibility matrix](dependencies.md)).
+For that, it exposes the `CameraBarcodeScanView` and a series of helper classes to handle compatiblity with both Camera 1 and Camera 2 hardware APIs.

 This page regroups all information needed to control this special scanner at a deeper level.